-When crisis happens, caring for your employees is a top priority.
-Reaching them, keeping them informed with important updates and the information they need to stay safe and feel connected to the organization.
+When a crisis like COVID-19 happens, caring for your employees is a top priority.
+Reaching your employees during a crisis and keeping them informed with important updates and information helps them feel safe and connected to the organization.
 These efforts can go a long way in showing employees you care.

 Care is related to lower stress and burnout.
-When employees feel their organization cares, 50% say their stress is manageable (compared to 14% of those who don’t feel care).
+When employees feel their organization cares, 50% say their stress is manageable (compared with 14% of those who don’t feel care).

-Effective communications, leadership and manager support, along with activities centered around helping your employees stay informed, healthy and safe are the first steps to both uniting your company and maximizing your ecosystem during a crisis.
+Effective crisis communication, leadership and manager support, along with activities centered around helping your employees stay informed, healthy and safe are the first steps to both uniting your company and maximizing your ecosystem during difficult times.

 Putting Care Into Action

 Limeade offers a science-backed library of hundreds of whole-person well-being activities and a global Well-Being Assessment created by Limeade Institute organizational psychologists.